 Kahina has been giving back since 2009.

-12,000 trees planted in community-run nurseries in partnership with the High Atlas Foundation to elevate rural Moroccans beyond subsistence level farming
+Continuing donations to the High Atlas Foundation to plant trees in community-run nurseries to elevate rural Moroccans beyond subsistence level farming

 100 sheep donated to women in the Anti Atlas Mountains of Morocco so that they may have wool for their weaving